 What are your frustrations with listening to music digitally?
 Any benefits?

 Well, my iTunes library is a mess.
-Lack of space on my laptop means much of it is spread over various external hard drives, which are not plugged in constantly.
-I’d appreciate an easier way to consolidate/find all those songs & files if I do choose to listen to something from back catalog.
+The lack of space on my laptop means much of it is spread over various external hard drives, which are not plugged in constantly.
+I’d appreciate an easier way to consolidate/find all those songs & files if I do choose to listen to something from the back catalogue.
 Promo music services are a bit clunky.
 But again, it’s DL -> burn CD a lot of the time.
-I rarely listen in the PlayMPE or Promojukebox players themselves.
+I rarely listen using the PlayMPE or Promojukebox players themselves.
 I do get huge numbers of emails with music in them, & barely click/listen to any.

 How do you keep track of everything you are listening to?

 I don’t!
 It’s usually just what’s in the stack.
-My vinyl is all carefully categorized (by genre & labels in some case) & alphabetized though.
+My vinyl is all carefully categorized (by genre & labels in some cases) and alphabetized though.

 Do you tip other people off to new music?
 How?

 Not as much.
 When I was in the developing/new artist world, I used to do it a lot.
-Often at the time it was just uploading digital files to Dropbox & sending on the link.
-Nowadays I sometimes talk about things on Facebook, or mention in conversation.
-In the end it tends to be a very ‘analog’ process (I don’t make playlists of things to share on Spotify/etc).
+Often at the time it was just uploading digital files to Dropbox and sending on the link.
+Nowadays I sometimes talk about things on Facebook or mention them in conversation.
+In the end, it tends to be a very ‘analogue’ process (I don’t make playlists of things to share on Spotify/etc).

 Anything you want to “promote”?